27°C

 MARTINIQUE

 Aimé Césaire was born in Basse-Pointe in 1913.
-A good student, he won a scholarship to the Lycée Schoelcher in Fort-de-France, where he had a fine education before leaving Martinique in 1931 for Paris and a hypokhâgne class at the prestigious Lycée Louis Le Grand.
+He was an excellent student and won a scholarship to the Lycée Schoelcher in Fort-de-France, where he had a fine education before leaving Martinique in 1931 for Paris.
+There, he enrolled in a preparatory course for the École Normale Supérieure at the prestigious high school Lycée Louis Le Grand.
 It was here that he met Léopold Sédar Senghor, with whom he forged a close friendship.

-Together with other West Indian and African students, Léon Gontran Damas and Birago Diop, they founded the magazine "l'Etudiant Noir" in 1934.
+Together with other West Indian and African students, Léon Gontran Damas and Birago Diop, they founded the magazine “L'Etudiant Noir" in 1934.

-It was in this magazine that Senghor first wrote his first poems.
-It was in this magazine that the term "Négritude" first appeared.
-This concept, built against the French colonial project, aims to reject the French project of cultural assimilation and the devaluation of Africa and its culture.
+This concept, built to combat the French colonial project, aimed to reject the French cultural assimilation project and the devaluation of Africa and its culture.

-Studying at the École Normale Supérieure in Paris in 1935, he began writing "Cahier d'un Retour au Pays Natal" in 1936.
+Studying at the École Normale Supérieure (ENS) in Paris in 1935, he began writing “Cahier d’un Retour au Pays Natal” in 1936.
+This was the first book in a series of essays on the French colonial project.

 tropique musee aime cezaire

-An engaged man
+An man of

-Mayor of Fort-de-France between 1945 and 2001, Aimé Césaire was also a member of parliament between 1946 and 1993.
+Aimé Césaire was Mayor of Fort-de-France between 1945 and 2001.
+He also a member of parliament from 1946 to 1993.

 In 1946, he played a major role as rapporteur for the departmentalization law making Martinique, Guadeloupe, French Guiana and Reunion French departments.